-Marietta Fire Department's honor guard was established in 2004.
-The goal of the honor guard is to add formality in ceremonies and funerals for public safety and to assist neighboring jurisdictions with honor guard services.
-Currently 13 Marietta fire department personnel from all ranks serve in this capacity.
-In fact, members of this team recognize no variance in rank; in the interest of uniformity, each has equal standing and serves based on individual strengths.
+Marietta Fire Department's Honor Guard was established in 2004.
+The goal of the Honor Guard is to add formality in ceremonies and funerals for public safety personnel and to assist neighboring jurisdictions with honor guard services.
+Members of this team recognize no variance in rank; in the interest of uniformity, each has equal standing and serves based on individual strengths.
 Each member strives to demonstrate compassion, strength and a sense of caring to the families of fallen public safety personnel.

-Members of Marietta Fire Department's color guard lead the 2006 July Fourth parade.
+Members of Marietta Fire Department's Color Guard lead the July Fourth Celebration parade.

 Parade participants return to Fire Station 51 hours after the onset of the parade.
-Chief Gibbs and members of the department's color cuard manage to look polished in spite of the day's high temperatures.
+Chief Gibbs and members of the department's Color Guard manage to look polished in spite of the day's high temperatures.